OcelotBabou/Quartz/content/3-The Players/Virag Greytail.md

 - **Home Region**: [[Paloto Swamplands]]
 ## Physical Description

-- **Appearance**: Virag is large for a ratfolk, standing as an impressive specimen of his race.
+- **Appearance**: Virag is huge for a ratfolk, standing as an impressive specimen of his race.
 Well into his later years, signs of age mark his fur with patches of grey, and a myriad of scars from battles past adorn his frame.
 His posture exudes the confidence of an experienced fighter, accentuated by his well-worn armor that tells tales of countless skirmishes and hard-won victories.
 - **Height**: 158 cm
 - **Weight**: 56 kg
-- **Distinguishing Features**:
+- **Distinguishing Features**: Being a mad lad

 ## Personality